 We are very glad to announce that ceramic artist Roberto Lugo and Roy Young, Curator of Education at the Frank Lloyd Wright-designed Fallingwater in southern PA, will offer special programs and workshops for children at the JCMA this year.

 On Saturday, April 11, 2015, from 11 a.m. – 1 p.m., Roy Young will offer a program at the JCMA for 8- to 13-year olds.
-The program will be an inspiring and inventive exchange between beautiful objects: The students will write poems inspired by abstract art works in the JCMA Permanent Collection, the poems will guide each participant toward a "found object" in Nature, then Young will guide participants in geometrically abstracting their natural objects to create a stained glass panel like those that Frank Lloyd Wright famously made and called his "light screens."
+Come for an inspiring and imaginative exchange between beautiful objects: Participants will write poems inspired by abstract art works in the JCMA galleries.
+The poems will guide each participant during our walk around campus toward a "found object" in Nature.
+Next, these natural objects will be used in the creation of geometrically abstracted stained glass panels like those that Frank Lloyd Wright famously made and called his "art glass-light screens."

 Both programs are free to the public, but space is limited.
 To register your child, or for more information, please contact Judy Maloney at 814-641-2691 or at email@example.com